IggHub/IggHub.github.io/_posts/2016-09-03-hello-travis-ci.md

 ---
 layout:   post
 title:    Hello, Travis-CI!
 tags:     [travis-ci]
+comments: true
 ---

 I have been noticing this in a lot of github repos.